 Ryanair Holdings May or May Not Pay Dividends.
 Since its incorporation as the holding company for Ryanair in 1996, Ryanair Holdings, has only occasionally declared special dividends on both its Ordinary Shares and ADRs.
-The directors of the Company declared on May 21, 2012 that Ryanair Holdings intended to pay a special dividend of $\in 0.34$ per ordinary share (approximately $\in 492$ million) and this special dividend was paid on November 30, 2012.
-The Company indicated on May 19, 2014 that it planned to pay a special dividend of up to approximately $\in 520$ million in the fourth quarter of fiscal year 2015, and this special dividend was paid on February 27, 2015.
-In September, 2015 the Company announced a B share scheme of $\in 398$ million to return the proceeds from the sale of its shares in Aer Lingus to shareholders; payments were made to shareholders in November 2015.
 Ryanair Holdings' ability to pay dividends in the future will be dependent on the financial performance of the Company and there is no guarantee that any further dividends will be paid.
 See "Item 8.
 Financial Information-Other Financial Information-Dividend Policy."
-As a holding company, Ryanair Holdings does not have any material assets other than the shares of Ryanair.
+As a holding company, Ryanair Holdings does not have any material assets other than the shares of Ryanair or other entities within the Ryanair Holdings group structure.